 - Go for walks.
 When my foster parents bring out the leash, I get excited and will sit patiently while they put on my harness.
-Then I wait patiently at the door and wait to be told it’s ok to go outside.
-Sometimes I go on walks with my foster sister, Koda ( a 4 year old female golden).
-Other times my foster mom leaves Koda at home so we can do some focused training on our walks.
+Then I wait patiently at the door and wait to be told it’s okay to go outside.
+Sometimes I go on walks with my golden foster sister.
+Other times my foster mom leaves her at home so we can do some focused training on our walks.

 - Chase balls.
-I can be a little obsessive and possessive with tennis balls around Koda.
+I can be a little obsessive and possessive with tennis balls around my golden foster sister.
 I want to get them before she does.

 - Chew on toys.
 My foster parents don’t let me have many toys because I can over love them until they are destroyed.
 The best toys for me are Kong toys, or old footballs, or anything else that is very durable.

-- Play with Koda.
+- Play with my golden foster sister.
 As we are getting more comfortable around each other, we are starting to play more.
 The other day we had a fun little tug a war with a mud towel that my foster mom was trying to dry us off with.
 She didn’t think it was funny.
-But Koda and I sure did.
+But my golden foster sister and I sure did.